Left on the Dock: Veteran’s Day links generations in this familycsudhbulletin November 7, 2019 0 COMMENTS

 Darling’s Adams apple bobbed as he choked back tears and gave his son a forced smile.
 His oldest child was ready to leave on his first deployment and march into awar zone.

 Cpl.
 Joseph Darling straightened up and gave his dad a weak smile then hugged his mom and sisters and took his wife’s hand and walked to the gate leading to the U.S.S.
-Anchorage for a private goodbye– the ship carried the same name as the aircraft carrier that his father boarded 30 years to the day on his first deployment at the age of 19.
+Anchorage for a private goodbye– the ship carried the same name as the ship that his father boarded 30 years to the day on his first deployment at the age of 19.

 Collectively this was the 12th deployment experienced by the Darling family in the past 30 years–the first that I have personally experienced, being Cpl.
 Darling’s younger sister.
 In a family that is born and bred military, the words “Duty First” are as common as “I love you..”